Skip to main content

 +---------+------------+----------+-------------+---------+

-Now the original data in the table can be replaced.
-In summary, during thestream load process, the sequence column is used to determine the order of replacement for duplicate records.
-The record with the maximum value in the sequence column will be retained in the table.
+This time, the data in the table is replaced.
+In summary, during the load process, the sequence column values of all batches are compared, and the record with the largest value is loaded into the Doris table.

-- To prevent misuse, users must explicitly specify the sequence column in loading tasks such as StreamLoad/BrokerLoad and in insert statements for row updates (unless the default value of the sequence column is CURRENT_TIMESTAMP).
-Otherwise, the following error message will be received:
+1. To prevent misuse, in StreamLoad/BrokerLoad load tasks and row update insert statements, users must explicitly specify the sequence column (unless the default value of the sequence column is CURRENT_TIMESTAMP), otherwise, the following error message will be received:

 Table test_tbl has sequence column, need to specify the sequence column

-Since version 2.0, Doris has supported partial column updates for Merge-on-Write implementation of Unique Key tables.
-In partial column update, users can update only a subset of columns each time, so it is not necessary to include the sequence column.
-If the loading task submitted by the user includes the sequence column, it has no effect.
-If the loading task submitted by the user does not include the sequence column, Doris will use the value of the matching sequence column from the historical data as the value of the updated row's sequence column.
-If there is no existing column with the same key in the historical data, it will be automatically filled with null or the default value.
+1. Since version 2.0, Doris supports partial column update capability for Unique Key tables with Merge-on-Write implementation.
+In partial column update loads, users can update only a portion of the columns each time, so it is not necessary to include the sequence column.
+If the load task submitted by the user includes the sequence column, the behavior is unaffected; if the load task does not include the sequence column, Doris will use the sequence column from the matching historical data as the value of the sequence column for the updated row.
+If there is no matching key column in the historical data, null or the default value will be used.

-In cases of concurrent data load, Doris utilizes MVCC (Multi-Version Concurrency Control) mechanism to ensure data correctness.
-If two batches of loaded data update different columns of the same key, the load task with a higher system version will reapply the data for the same key written by the load task with a lower version after the lower version load task succeeds.
+2. During concurrent loads, Doris uses the MVCC mechanism to ensure data correctness.
+If two batches of data loads update different columns of the same key, the load task with the higher system version will use the data row written by the lower version load task to fill in the same key after the lower version load task succeeds.